fedes1to/pg3d-12.5.0-online/README.md

+# This repository is adapted to PG3D version 12.5.0 running ARMV7 !

 # Android Native Mod Template
 Not everything requires a mod menu - which is why I created this mod template (but, it was also a fun project to do)!
 It supports hooking, patching, pattern-scanning, uses cmake to build, and much more!
 In short, it includes everything you need to make your own mods.
 In case you're wondering, for the NDK, I use the latest LTS version - which can be downloaded [here](https://github.com/android/ndk/wiki#current-lts-release).